Driving in Singapore can sometimes be challenging, even for seasoned drivers.

-Many new drivers, drivers with converted driving license (from a foreign license), and foreign license holders (tourists, expats living in Singapore in the first 12 months) may be confused on some rules and requirements, for example, Electronic Road Pricing (ERP), insurance, reporting accidents, renewing COE, car inspection, scrapping a car, paying road tax, finding a parking slot.
+Many new drivers, drivers with converted driving licenses (from a foreign license), and foreign license holders (tourists, expats living in Singapore in the first 12 months) may be confused about some rules and requirements, for example, Electronic Road Pricing (ERP), insurance, reporting accidents, renewing COE, car inspection, scrapping a car, paying road tax, finding a parking slot.

 Some rules may be reviewed and changed from time to time.

 So, we prepared these Singapore driving guides to help all drivers (including drivers-to-be) survive and enjoy driving in Singapore.

 We will release new Singapore driving guides periodically after we verify the accuracy and clarity of the guides.
 If you cannot find the guide or info you need, you may check back later.

 You can also leave your questions or requests related to driving in Singapore in the comment box at the bottom of the page.
 The community will help you get the answer or solution.